gamesbook/protograf/docs/source/deck_command.rst

       of lines inside of every Card's frame.
 The value assigned to this property sets the spacing between the lines.

-      In this example, fill of the Rectangle is disabled by setting ``fill=None`` and so the grid is visible "through" it.
+      In this example, the *fill* of the Rectangle is disabled by setting ``fill=None`` and so the grid is visible "through" it.

 ===== ======